-- Explaining that you are not seeking to excuse the murder of Earl Short or to downplay the suffering caused; - Noting that Jeffrey Matthews was convicted on entirely circumstantial evidence and that Tracy Dyer, who was indisputably involved in the crime, has long said that Jeffrey Matthews was not present and did not shoot Earl Short; - Welcoming the stay of execution granted by the Governor, and calling on him to extend this reprieve and to do all within his power to have the Oklahoma Pardon and Parole Board reconsider their vote against clemency.
+- Explaining that you are not seeking to excuse the murder of Earl Short or to downplay the suffering caused; - Noting that Jeffrey Matthews was convicted on entirely circumstantial evidence and that Tracy Dyer, who was indisputably involved in the crime, later recanted his testimony incriminating Jeffrey Matthews; - Urging the Oklahoma Parole and Pardon Board to change its vote and to recommend that the Governor commute Jeffrey Matthews' death sentence; - Welcoming the extension of the stay of execution by the Governor, and calling on him to further extend this reprieve and to do all within his power to have the Board reconsider their vote against clemency.

-PLEASE SEND APPEALS BEFORE 20 JULY 2010 TO:
+PLEASE SEND APPEALS BEFORE 2 SEPTEMBER 2010 TO:

-Governor Brad Henry, State Capitol Building, 2300 N. Lincoln Blvd., Room 212, Oklahoma City, OK 73105, USA
+Governor of Oklahoma Governor Brad Henry State Capitol Building 2300 N. Lincoln Blvd., Room 212 Oklahoma City, OK 73105 USA